 Through the first two years, we continued to build Ugmonk by working late nights and weekends refining designs, organizing logistics, and packing orders.
 Each new release received an enthusiastic response from the community and knowledge of the brand spread organically through word of mouth and online features.
 My dream of starting my own brand was no longer just a dream.

 Just before Ugmonk’s 2nd anniversary, I decided to leave my full-time design job so that I could focus all of my energies on the passion that I had for Ugmonk.
 As part of this change, my wife and I moved back to our hometown in PA, and my parents graciously agreed to allow their house to become the Ugmonk warehouse and shipping center.

 Another pillar of Ugmonk is the desire to give back to those in need.
-Just a few months after opening shop, we decided to hold our first annual Ugmonk Gives Back charity drive – donating to children in need for each item sold during the holiday season.
-Each year we’ve partnered with Samaritan’s purse, and through three years we’ve been able to give over 2000 meals to needy children around the world.
-We are grateful for the support of our customers and the ability to share our success with those in need.
+Just a few months after opening shop, we decided to hold our first annual Ugmonk Gives Back charity drive – donating a portion of each sale during the holiday season to provide meals to children in orphanages around the world.
+To date we’ve been able to supply over 30,000 meals!

 Jeff Sheldon makes his home in Downingtown, PA with his wife and their Boston Terrier Pixel.
 He graduated with a B.S. in graphic design in 2008 and has a passion for all things design.
 When he’s not designing or scheming up the next Ugmonk release, he’s probably raving about Chipotle, trying to dominate Settlers of Catan, planning his next snowboarding trip, or sleeping.